 Your challenge is to invent a word, phrase, or metaphor that you think would make the world a better place and then try to spread it among your friends.

 Here is my attempt to spread the word “strengthness” to runners at City Park:

 Need some inspiration?
 Check out The Dictionary of Obscure Sorrows, by John Koenig.
 Here is one of his pieces on the word “Morri,” a word he invented for “the desire to capture a fleeting experience.
-He build the word from “memento” (a small reminder of your own mortality) and “torii,” the traditional Japanese gates that mark the threshold between teh profane and the sacred.
+He built the word from “memento” (a small reminder of your own mortality) and “torii,” the traditional Japanese gates that mark the threshold between the profane and the sacred.

 Step One: Invent a word, phrase, or new metaphor.
 Examples in the book and video above included “strengthness” and new metaphors about arguments, education, and the self.
 What about love?
 Maybe we could use a different word to describe our complex feelings.
 Or maybe we could re-imagine metaphors like “falling in love.”
 Anything goes.

 Step Two: Introduce the word, phrase or metaphor in basic conversation as if the word has always existed and see if your friends catch on and start using it themselves.

 Step Three: If they ask about it, give them a strong pitch as to why it should exist.

 Step Four: Show us or tell us about your adventure.
 Post a video or photo and share your story on Instagram.
 Use #anth101 #anth101challenge4 #yourgroupname